MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 ### Add API connection using Teams Toolkit

-The following steps help you to add connection to an existing third-party API:
+Add a connection to an existing third-party API using the following steps:

 1. Open your Teams app project in **Visual Studio Code**.
 2. Select **Teams Toolkit** from the Visual Studio Code activity bar.